apache/spark/docs/sql-programming-guide.md

           true
         </td>
         <td>
-          Enable filter pushdown for ORC files.
+          Enables filter pushdown for ORC files.
 It is 'false' by default prior to Spark 2.3.
         </td>
       </tr>
       <tr>